 When a motorist’s blood alcohol content (BAC) level is 0.08 percent or higher, that driver is legally intoxicated in the state of Georgia.
 When impaired drivers cause accidents, they face serious criminal charges, but they can also be held accountable for civil damages.
 If you are injured by a drunk driver, an experienced Atlanta DUI accident attorney at Spaulding Injury Law can handle the case on your behalf.
 Your attorney will either reach an acceptable agreement through out-of-court negotiations or take your case to a jury.

-CAN YOU WIN COMPENSATION IF A DRUNK DRIVER INJURES YOU?
+CAN YOU WIN COMPENSATION WITH A DRUNK DRIVER INJURY LAWYER?

 If the case goes to trial, a good personal injury lawyer will fight aggressively on your behalf for the compensation and justice you deserve.
 If the driver responsible for your injuries – the person you name as a defendant in your personal injury claim – is convicted of DUI, that conviction is powerful evidence supporting your claim, and in almost all such cases, the victim’s claim will prevail and the victim will be awarded the compensation that he or she deserves.